ReginaldSourn/ReginaldSourn/README.md

-Reginald is an IoT Developers.
-Want to build any hardware and lauch to productions?
+Reginald is an IoT developer.
+You are here, and maybe you want to build some hardware and launch it to production?